datagrok-ai/public/help/explore/anova.md

 ![anova-summary-table.png](anova-summary-table.png)

-The null hypothesis test result is shown.
-The decision regarding the significance of the factor's influence on the studied feature is ensured.
+The null hypothesis is rejected if the p-value is smaller than the specified significance.

 See also: